nunofachada/micompm/README.md

 distributional properties of samples and automatically selects features that best explain their differences, avoiding manual selection of specific points or summary statistics.
 The procedure is appropriate for comparing samples of time series, images, spectrometric measures or similar multivariate observations.
+It is aimed at researchers from all fields of science, although it requires some knowledge on design of experiments, statistical testing and multidimensional data analysis.

 Follow _micompm_'s [User Guide] to get started.